dafelcardozo/step-by-step-registration/README.md

 ### [NEW] End-to-end tests

 End-to-end tests of the app are provided through Cypress.
-The simplest navigation cases are covered.
+Two cases are covered:

+- the user fills the personal info form and chooses a yearly 'pro' plan with all add-ons.
+No validations are triggered.
+- the user triggers all validations available, both in the personal info form and the plan selection screen.